Return to top

 Healthy baked potato topped with broccoli and cheese, served on a white plate.

+I’ll often serve my healthy twice baked potatoes on their own, because they are actually quite filling and are high in protein.
 Half of a potato with toppings has 7.5 grams of protein, and it’s super easy to add in even more protein with lentils, beans, or peas.
 But, for a bigger spread, I will also pair them with other vegetarian entrees.

-Whenever I serve this recipe, people can’t believe that it’s low in calories and fat.
+Whenever I serve this recipe, my friends can’t believe that it’s low in calories and fat.
 This low calorie baked potato only has 149 calories and 5 grams of fat, which makes it ideal for anyone looking for a healthier option for baked potatoes, or anyone following a lower calorie or overall healthy diet.

 Latest Recipe Video!